serokell/blog-posts/kframework/article.md

 The `Eq` and `Hashable` instances are straightforward – we use the ID of the interned string for equality comparison and hashing operations.

-Our `Ord` instance quickly checks if the IDs of interned strings are equal, if not, we use lexical order to compare the strings themselves.
+Our `Ord` instance quickly checks if the IDs of interned strings are equal.
+If they are not, we use lexical order to compare the strings themselves.

 #### `internText`